 Exclusions

-the member and the receiving scheme are in the same country
+the member is resident in the same country as the country the QROPS receiving the transfer is established in

-the receiving scheme is within a European Economic Area (E E A) state or Gibraltar and the member is a resident in the UK or an E E A state
+the receiving scheme is an occupational pension scheme and the member is an employee of an employer that participates in that scheme

-the receiving scheme is an occupational pension scheme
+the receiving scheme was set up by an international organisation, and the member is employed by that international organisation

-the receiving scheme was set up by an international organisation
+the receiving scheme is an overseas public service pension scheme, and the member is employed by an employer that participates in that scheme.

-the receiving scheme is an overseas public service pension scheme.
+Note: a further exclusion applied to transfers requested before 30 October 2024 and completed before 30 April 2025, where the QROPS receiving the transfer was established in Gibraltar or a country within the European Economic Area (EEA).
+The member must have been a UK or EEA country resident.
+PTM102300 provides guidance on what HMRC considers as a transfer request.

 O T C and reporting

 Where an overseas transfer charge is due, you should continue to deduct the charge before paying the transfer, and then report and pay this using the A F T process.